brunomarinho/labs-music-discovery/README.md

 - All OpenAI API keys are stored client-side only
 - Spotify API credentials are securely stored in server environment variables
+- Server-side cache contains only public artist data and LLM-generated content
+- Admin API endpoint for cache management is protected by an API key
 - No user data is collected or stored on the server